GuilhermeCarra/property-search-frontend/README.md

 # Property Search Front-end

-This project was made with React.js, react-router and Redux to search selling properties(houses, offices) in a MongoDB database.
+This project was made with React.js, react-router and Redux to search selling properties (houses, offices) in a database.

 ## Available Scripts